jsmileyb/hr-mcp/README.md

 **Minimum required:**

-- `OWUI_JWT` — Bootstrap JWT used to exchange for a service token
+- `OWUI_KEY` — API key used for authenticating with GIA/OWUI endpoints.
+(JWT is no longer used.)
 - `GIA_URL` — Base URL of your GIA/OWUI gateway (e.g., https://gia.example.com)
-- `HARDCODED_FILE_ID` — File id of the Employee Handbook in GIA
 - `PA_URL` — Power Automate flow HTTPS endpoint (for employee metadata)
 - `VP_BASE_URL` — Vantagepoint API base URL
 - `VP_SP_GETVACATION` — Name of the Vantagepoint stored procedure used for PTO